Chalk home page

 ]

-Recompute Features
+Recompute features

 Timebounds

 In some cases, users may not have a list of primary keys to sample with, and instead would like to see results within a period of time.
 The user can then leave the inputs argument empty and supply a lower bound and an upper bound along with the requested output features.
+The parameter max_samples can also be used to limit the number of rows returned.

 dataset: Dataset = ChalkClient().offline_query(